BenjaminAlbrecht84/Diamond_XXL/README.rst

 The alignment task can then be initiated by running DIMAOND_XXL like this::

-    $ java -Xmx 10g -jar diamond_xxl.jar -exe <diamond_binary> -d nr.dmnd -q reads.fna -a <output_folder>
+    $ java -Xmx 10g -jar diamond_xxl.jar -exe <diamond_binary> -d nr.dmnd -q reads.fna -o <output_folder>

-where the ``-exe`` option specifies the path to the DIAMOND binary file and the ``-a`` option specifies the path to the output folder.
+where the ``-exe`` option specifies the path to the DIAMOND binary file and the ``-o`` option specifies the path to the output folder.
 Please get sure that you have installed DIAMOND v0.8.17 or higher, otherwise the program will not be able to read the ``nr.dmnd`` file.
 Moreover, please do not forget to ensure that the JVM gets enough memory.

 The output is automatically written into the output folder specified by the ``-a`` option.
 It consists of the two files ``reads.daa`` and ``reads.runs``.